Coronavirus: Germany's confusing patchwork of restrictions | DW | 12.10.2020

 Residents from Germany's increasing number of high-infection areas are banned from staying in hotels in parts of the country — but not everywhere.
 The patchwork of regulations is leading to more and more confusion.

-Germany's latest guidelines aimed to curb the spread of the coronavirus are affecting everyday life across the county.
-Even the highest court is being impacted: The Constitutional Court, in the south-western city of Karlsruhe, is due this week to discuss CETA, a controversial trade deal between the EU and Canada.
-Left Party Bundestag MP Amira Mohamed Ali is one of the plaintiffs and needs to attend.
+Germany's latest guidelines aimed to curb the spread of the coronavirus are affecting everyday life across the country.
+Even the highest court has been impacted: The Constitutional Court, in the southwestern city of Karlsruhe, is due this week to discuss CETA, a controversial trade deal between the EU and Canada.
+Left Party Bundestag member Amira Mohamed Ali is one of the plaintiffs and needs to attend.
 But the government of Baden-Württemberg, where Karlsruhe is located, has imposed an "accommodation ban" on travelers from high-infection areas, like Berlin.
-So, Ali will have to get up bright and early to make the six-hour journey to Karlsruhe, where the hearing will start later than usual.
-And in the evening embark on another six-hour journey back to Berlin — unless she decides on a stop-over on the way in the state of Thüringen, which has decided against such a ban.
+So Ali will have to get up bright and early to make the six-hour journey to Karlsruhe, where the hearing will start later than usual.
+And, in the evening, embark on another six-hour journey back to Berlin — unless she decides on a stopover on the way in the state of Thuringia, which has decided against such a ban.
 No wonder people are confused!

 The new magic formula in Germany's battle against the virus is to measure the number of new cases per 100,000 residents in one area in the course of seven days.
-If the figure is over 50, then that town or regions become a high-risk area.
+If the figure is over 50, then that town or those regions become high-risk areas.

 Read more: Coronavirus vaccination — What are we actually waiting for?